katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-The fan-out part is usually easy, specially if generating a task is fast when compared to executing the task, in this case (with me it usually is) you can have a single task generator goroutine writing to a channel and multiple workers reading from it, Go is designed to make it easier to have a single writer and multiple readers, and it provides a way embedded on channels to indicate that processing is over (the close function), which makes signalling that there are no more tasks to execute trivial.
+The fan-out part is usually easy, specially if generating a task is fast when compared to executing the task, in this case you can have a single task generator goroutine writing to a channel and multiple workers reading from it,
+Go is designed to make it easier to have a single writer and multiple readers, and it provides a way embedded on channels to indicate that processing is over, the close function, which makes signalling that there are no more tasks to execute trivial.

 To understand how easy is to model things when there is a single writer on a channel let me introduce the